4. Oracle component walkthrough

 requires the encoded trigger output, it must be ABI encoded for the solidity contract.

-After the data is properly set by the operator through WAVS, any user can query the price data from the blockchain in the solidity contract.
+After the data is submitted to the blockchain, any user can query the price data from the blockchain in the solidity contract.
 You can also return None

-as the output if nothing needs to be saved to the blockchain. (great for performing some off chain action)
+as the output if nothing needs to be saved to the blockchain (useful for performing some off chain action).

 The run